fvangef/mlgsc/README.md

 This form of cross-validation where the test set contains one datum and the training set contains all other data is called _Leave-one-out_.
-In the case of `mlgsc_xval`, we are constrained by the fact that an OTU in the tree must be represented by _at least one_ sequence in the alignment, otherwise there is no way for that OTU to be predicted as a classification.
-Therefore, a sequence can become a test sequence only if at least one sequence of the same OTU is left in the training set.
-By default, it is required that an OTU contain at least three, but this number can be changed with option `-m`.
+In the case of `mlgsc_xval`, we are constrained by the fact that a taxon in the tree must be represented by _at least one_ sequence in the alignment, otherwise there is no way for that taxon to be predicted as a classification.
+Therefore, a sequence can become a test sequence only if at least one sequence of the same taxon is left in the training set.
+By default, it is required that an taxon contain at least three, but this number can be changed with option `-m`.

 ### Example